 V. A. Bespalko distinguishes three types, styles and models of management in systems management:

-1. Open-loop - management is carried out by monitoring, analyzing and correcting according to the final results.
-This is non-intervention control.
-It provides for the work of subordinates on trust and is characteristic of a liberal management style.
-It is characterized by the absence of an active position of the leader and concern for the state of affairs, low demands, dependence on higher authorities and the situation.
-The work is carried out according to the algorithm, which was developed in advance and brought to the attention of the performer.
-It defines the time period, fixes the indicators of the final result and the criteria for tracking it.
+1. Open - control is carried out through monitoring, analysis and correction based on the final results.
+This is laissez faire management.
+Provides for subordinates to work on trust and is typical for a liberal management style.
+It is characterized by the absence of an active leadership position and worries about the state of affairs, low demands, dependence on higher management bodies and the situation.
+The work is performed according to an algorithm that is developed in advance and brought to the attention of the performer.
+It defines a time period, records the final result indicators and the criteria for tracking it.

-2. Closed - this type of control involves constant monitoring of the course of events, correction in cases of slight deviation from the planned; on-the-job training.
-In conditions of frequent use, this management reduces initiative, creativity, leads to an irresponsible attitude of subordinates to work and workaholism on the part of managers. characteristic of an authoritarian leadership style.
-This style implies a high centralization of leadership, individuality in decision-making, excessive control, preference for orders over socio-psychological methods.
+2. Closed - this type of control involves constant monitoring of the course of events, correction in cases of slight deviation from the planned; learning on the job.
+In conditions of frequent use, this control reduces initiative, creativity, leads to an irresponsible attitude of subordinates to work and workaholism on the part of managers.
+Characteristic of an authoritarian leadership style.
+This style presupposes high centralization of leadership, sole decision-making, excessive control, and preference for orders over socio-psychological methods.

-3. Mixed - this type of control involves the optimal combination of open and closed control, depending on the situation. characteristic of the democratic style of government.
-The style is characterized by a clear distribution of powers and responsibilities, collegiality in decision-making, exactingness, discipline, orientation to success.
+3. Mixed - this type of control involves an optimal combination of open and closed control, depending on the current situation.
+Characteristic of a democratic management style.
+The style is characterized by a clear distribution of powers and responsibilities, collegiality in decision making, exactingness, discipline, and focus on success.

 Management of an educational institution aimed at different age groups - adults, youth, children.
-This results in the influence of many factors of an internal and external nature.
+This results in the influence of many internal and external factors.

-The management of such a system requires deep knowledge and broad skills from the management team, that is, managerial competence.
+Managing such a system requires management to have deep knowledge and broad skills, that is, managerial competence.

 1. Averyanov V. Administrative reform.
 Scientific and legal support / V. Averyanov // Veche. -2002. -No. 3.